mrtsfn601/webstaurantstore-interview/README.md

 1. Clone the project: `git clone git@github.com:mrtsfn601/webstaurantstore-interview.git`
 1. Go to the project root: `cd webstaurantstore-interview`
 1. Run the project: `mvn clean test`

-This project demonstrates author's ability to develop a Maven-based test automation mini-framework, if you will, with Java, Selenium WebDriver, TestNG, including but not limited to the following concepts:

-* Java design patterns: Singleton, Builder
-* Java OOP, inheritance, interface, abstraction, polymorphism
-* Selenium Page Object Model, fluent waits and DSL